dani-fernando/linux-automation/README.md

 - **Ansible** (`pip install ansible`)
 - **SSH access** to target servers
 - **Git** (to clone this repository)

-For FreeBSD-specific tasks, ensure your system is running FreeBSD 12.x or later.

 ### **Installation**
 1. **Clone the Repository**: